0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 }
 ```

-Compiling the Storage contract will result in the following [runtime](https://ethereum.stackexchange.com/questions/32234/difference-between-bytecode-and-runtime-bytecode) bytecode:
+Compiling the `Storage` contract will result in the following [runtime](https://ethereum.stackexchange.com/questions/32234/difference-between-bytecode-and-runtime-bytecode) bytecode:

 `6080604052348015600e575f80fd5b50600436106030575f3560e01c80632e64cec11460345780636057361d146048575b5f80fd5b5f5460405190815260200160405180910390f35b605760533660046059565b5f55565b005b5f602082840312156068575f80fd5b503591905056fea264697066735822122078bcdcb3640a135d107fd506fad0323eea506128357e97975d901550f030118e64736f6c63430008140033`

 To the untrained eye, this paragraph might appear nonsensical.
 However, it contains the code for the aforementioned contract.
 Each pair of hexadecimal characters constitutes one byte, and each byte corresponds to an operation code, or opcode for short.
+For example, `60` stands for the `PUSH1` opcode and `80` is the input for `PUSH1`.

 Opcodes are the basic instructions executed by the Ethereum Virtual Machine (EVM) and each opcode has a gas cost associated with it.
 In this article, we will focus on strategies that minimizes the use of two of the most expensive opcodes, namely `SSTORE` and `SLOAD`.